 Social media ads are the perfect way to reach people who don’t already know your brand.

-You control the cadence and can design campaigns with specific triggers.
+You control the cadence of lead-nurturing emails and can design campaigns with specific triggers.

 Targeted ads reactivate social media users who visited your website, but the cadence isn’t precise.